How to Build a Driver Retention Program That's Rock Solid

 Fortunately, you can have a positive family culture if you cultivate a team that looks out for one another, shares the same values, and works to excel individually and as a team.
 Done right, it means that you are happy to see workplace friendships and have yearly events, especially if you value being family-oriented.

-Arranging yearly events such as an Easter egg hunt for your employee’s children (or grandchildren) in spring, a BBQ in the summer, a Halloween costume competition in the fall (for adults or kids), and an annual end of year party in December will help bring your team together for fun a few times a year and start an annual tradition that will encourage longevity and excite new staff.
+Arranging yearly events such as an Easter egg hunt for your employee’s children (or grandchildren) in spring, a BBQ in the summer, a Halloween costume competition in the fall (for adults or kids), and an annual end-of-year party in December will help bring your team together for fun a few times a year and start an annual tradition that will encourage longevity and excite new staff.

 6. Make Work-Life Balance a Priority

 We’ve touched on this before, but work-life balance is one of the key reasons why drivers leave.
 They want to work reasonable hours and get to spend time with their families.
-How you manage your drivers will depend on the type of work they’re doing and your needs but try to create an environment in which your drivers can thrive.
+How you manage your drivers will depend on the type of work they’re doing and your needs, but try to create an environment in which your drivers can thrive.

 First, try to optimize their routes.
 This has become the standard for delivery drivers who deliver to the end customer’s door but isn’t always done in other areas.
 Try to shorten trip times and keep in touch with your drivers to help them reduce their time on the road so they can get home quickly, without cutting corners.